EnzoD86/tuya-smart-ir-ac/README.md

 ---

+## Compatibility & Custom Power-On Options

+To accommodate different types of Air Conditioners and smart home setups, the integration provides advanced compatibility options in the climate configuration step:

+### Send Power-Off Before Power-On
+Some AC units require a clean reset sequence to wake up correctly, or their discrete IR codes behave inconsistently.
+Enabling this option forces the integration to send a standard `power-off` command immediately before transmitting a `power-on` command.

+### Custom Power-On Button or Scene
+If your AC does not respond to standard Tuya IR power commands, or if you want to perform a custom action when turning the AC on, you can configure a custom entity:
+* **Custom Button**: Select a `button` entity.
+When a power-on is required, the integration will trigger the custom button press followed by the standard IR commands.
+* **Custom Scene**: Select a Home Assistant `scene`.
+When configured as a scene:
+  * The selected scene will trigger instead of the standard IR power-on commands.
+  * Standard power-on commands are completely skipped.
+  * The integration directly sends the mode/temperature/fan IR commands (or updates the UI state to ON) once the scene triggers, preventing any duplicate commands or conflicts.

+---

 ## Debugging

 If you encounter issues or want to inspect the real-time WebSocket connection traffic, you can enable detailed debug logging by adding the following block to your `configuration.yaml`: